ecommerceberlin/ecommerceberlin.com/texts/visitors-data.md

 * to generate individual admission ticket to enter the Fair as a guest in line with the Rules for Visitors, Terms and Conditions of Ordering Tickets, hereinafter referred to as ‘Rules for Visitors’,
 * to verify the Guest’s identity at the entry to the Fair to secure the safety of participants of the Fair, under the Rules for Visitors,
-* to realize communication-related to the Fair, under the Rules for Visitors,
+* to realise communication related to the Fair, under the Rules for Visitors,
-* to send emails as mentioned below, under the Rules for Visitors,
-* to realize direct marketing activities for Administrator’s services – email communication related to the current and subsequent editions of the Fair,
+* to realise direct marketing activities for Administrator’s services – email communication related to the current and subsequent editions of the Fair,
 * to verify if the voter has voted in the Contest.
-* to promote the event in social media
+* to promote the Fair in social media

 ## Handing over of personal data to exhibitors at the Fair